Psychology

 PSY 263 Colloquium: Psychology of the Black Experience (4 Credits)

-The purpose of this course is to educate, sensitize, and stimulate thinking about varied psychological issues affecting African Americans.
-A major emphasis will be to provide foundational frameworks, models, and concepts for understanding African American psychology in a context that includes an historical analysis of African American adaptation to American society.
-Prerequisites: PSY 100, PSY 201, or permission of instructor.
+The purpose of this course is to educate, sensitize and stimulate thinking about varied psychological issues affecting African Americans.
+Foundational frameworks, models and concepts for understanding African American psychology in a context that includes an historical analysis of African American adaptation to American society is emphasized.
+Prerequisites: PSY 100 or PSY 201, or equivalent.
 Enrollment limited to 25. {N}

 Fall, Spring, Alternate Years